Nia Jax: Bio

 Her friendship with Alexa Bliss turned sour, however, when cameras caught The Wicked Witch of WWE making disparaging remarks about Jax.
 This set up a clash at WrestleMania 34, which Nia Jax won to claim Bliss’ Raw Women’s Championship.

 Jax also became the fourth woman in WWE history to enter the Men's Royal Rumble Match at the 2019 Royal Rumble.
 The Irresistible Force absolutely dominated and eliminated Mustafa Ali before getting hit with Rey Mysterio's 619 and an RKO from Randy Orton in an unforgettable Rumble moment.
+After an injury resulted in a prolonged absence, Jax returned to the red brand better than ever after WrestleMania 36 and immediately began racking up victories, setting her sights on recapturing the Raw Women's Title.

 From day one, Jax claimed that greatness was her destiny.
 Her size and power may ensure that she reaches it sooner than anyone expects.